eda-ayan/AzureMLStudio/README.md

 ![image](https://user-images.githubusercontent.com/25666677/143067282-1d835ded-2549-4221-9114-da5ece32b1c9.png)

+7. When you're finished configuring the workspace, select Review + Create.
+Optionally, use the Networking and Advanced sections to configure more settings for the workspace.

+8. Review the settings and make any other changes or corrections.
+When you're satisfied with the settings, select Create.
+When the process is finished, a deployment success message appears.

+9. To view the new workspace, select Go to resource.

 When you are running your code in Azure Notebooks or another Microsoft managed environment, the SDK is already installed.
 Else: you should follow the steps in the [link](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment) to congfigure your environment.